| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Only the leftmost non-NULL arguments are used, and at most 10 arguments are allowed.
 They will be converted to matrices if necessary (and possible), but in a context-free manner.
 A scalar becomes a 1x1 matrix, and a vector becomes a matrix with 1 row.
 This is in contrast to Algae's multiplication operator, which makes different conversions according to the context.

-b.
-If you give Algae the product A'*A*b, it first
+.
+If you give Algae the product A'*A*b

 operations.
 The difference can be huge!
 With this function, you'd do